-Vattenfall Solar Team’s solar car is redesigned every two years and built by hand.
+Vattenfall Solar Team’s solar car is redesigned and hand-built every two years, by a new team of students.
 This means that the students from Delft University of Technology are continuously innovating.
-They work with the latest technologies and materials and therefore get an overview of cars of the future.
-By participating in the competitions in Australia and South Africa they investment in both their personal development and making transport more sustainable.
+They work with the latest techniques and materials and thus take a lead on the passenger cars of the future.
+Participation in the races in Australia and South Africa is an investment both in their own development and in making mobility more sustainable.

 V.O. has been a sponsor of the Vattenfall Solar Team since 2015.
 We make the team aware of the value of their innovations and show how the team can make these most profitable.
 Intellectual property can offer possibilities, for instance, to secure new sources of funding.
 We also support them with drawing up clear agreements with partners which contributes to a good and professional relationship.
 By sponsoring the team, we are supporting sustainable technology and investing in young and enthusiastic students.

 Revanche for race in 2019

 In 2017 and 2018, the Vattenfall Solar Team won the Bridgestone World Solar Challenge and the Sasol Solar Challenge.
 The Vattenfall Solar Team's last race was at the Bridgestone World Solar Challenge in 2019.
 Unfortunately, this race went dramatically, as the NunaX caught fire and was completely burnt to ashes.
 The team is determined on revenge for this race!
 If the corona pandemic allows, the team will participate with Nuna11 in the Solar Challenge Morocco in October 2021, along the Atlas Mountains and through part of the Sahara.
 The race is the alternative to the Bridgestone World Solar Challenge in Australia.
 That race was cancelled by the organization due to corona measures.